openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 *****************

-Making images and accessible and easy to globalize use alt text so that screenreaders have information for the image
+Making images and accessible and easy to globalize

+Use alt text so that screenreaders have information for the image